 - First appearances following an arrest

 - The advisability of pleading guilty or not guilty

 - Trial and litigation

 - Discovery review (including the interviewing of witnesses and the gathering of police reports)

 The average criminal case involves anywhere from two to ten (or even more) court appearances.
 You can’t just “appear” at hearings and expect a successful outcome.
 Each step of the criminal defense process requires careful preparation.
 We have served for years both as criminal defense lawyers and as government lawyers.
 Let us share our in-depth knowledge with you.

 Contact Shazam Kianpour & Associates, P.C.

 At Shazam Kianpour & Associates, P.C., we can walk you through your case and what you should expect.
-We will be by your side from beginning to end.
+We will be by your side from beginning to end, and we will carefully explain how we approach criminal charges.
 To contact one of our attorneys to schedule a free consultation, call us today at 303-578-4036.